avezraj/st2contrib/packs/salt/README.md

 ### Actions

-Saltstack runner/execution module function calls are represented as Stackstorm actions.
-Considering Saltstack's [`archive` execution module](http://docs.saltstack.com/en/2014.7/ref/modules/all/salt.modules.archive.html#module-salt.modules.archive), every function would be exposed as an Stackstorm action.
+Saltstack runner/execution module function calls are represented as Coditation actions.
+Considering Saltstack's [`archive` execution module](http://docs.saltstack.com/en/2014.7/ref/modules/all/salt.modules.archive.html#module-salt.modules.archive), every function would be exposed as an Coditation action.

-Stackstorm actions for this pack are namespaced relative to their Saltstack NetAPI client name and module name.
+Coditation actions for this pack are namespaced relative to their Saltstack NetAPI client name and module name.
 Thus having the form:

 `[NetAPI client name]_[module name].[function name]`